poretsky/ru_tts/README.md

 used in the Phonemophone-5 is also described in the following scientific publications:

-* Lobanov B.M. - Microwave Speech Synthesis // Automatic recognition
-  of auditory images (ARAI-16). - Moscow, 1991. - pp. 27-31 (in
-  Russian).
 * Lobanov B.M. - Microwave Speech Synthesis from Text // Analysis and
   speech synthesis. - Minsk: the Institute of Technical Cybernetics of the ASB, 1991. - pp. 57-73 (in Russian).
-* Lobanov B.M. - Programming Model of Microwave Speech Synthesis from Text // Automatic recognition of auditory images (ARAI-14). - Moscow, 1991. - pp. 82-84 (in Russian).
+* Lobanov B.M. - Programming Model of Microwave Speech Synthesis from Text // Automatic Acoustic Pattern Recognition (AAPR-14). -
+  Moscow, 1991. - pp. 82-84 (in Russian).
+* Lobanov B.M. - Microwave Speech Synthesis // Automatic Acoustic
+  Pattern Recognition (AAPR-16). - Moscow, 1991. - pp. 27-31 (in
+  Russian).
 * Lobanov B. - Microwave Speech Synthesis from Text // Proc. of the 24 Fachkolloquim Informationstechnik. - Dresden, 1991. - pp. 118-120.